From quasigeodesic to pseudo-Anosov flows: Decompositions of the circle and disc

 With additional conditions, laminations of a circle may also be used to represent certain singular foliations of the plane, obtained by ``blowing down'' complementary regions of the corresponding geodesic laminations.
 They can be used, for example, to construct stable and unstable foliations for the pseudo-Anosov representative of an aperiodic irreducible homotopy class of homeomorphisms of a surface.

 In this self-contained first part of the paper we will build a theory of ``especial pairs.''
 These are pairs of decompositions of the circle designed to more generally and directly represent transverse pairs of singular foliations of the plane.
 We will apply this in \Cref{part:flowstraightening} to transform the positive and negative leaf decompositions of a quasigeodesic flow into a transverse pair of singular foliations.

-One can read \Cref{sec:flowbackground} (background on quasigeodesic and pseudo-Anosov flows) now as motivation for \Cref{part:circledisc}, but it is not logically necessary.
+The reader who is less familiar with quasigeodesic and pseudo-Anosov flows may wish to read \Cref{sec:flowbackground} now as motivation for \Cref{part:circledisc}, but this is not logically necessary.